 Can I Use Two Antenna Amplifiers?

-Yes, more than one amplifier can be used, and is very common.
+Yes, more than one amplifier can be used, and it is very common.

-Often a pre-amp is used at the antenna and other inline boosters added to a TV as needed.
+Often a preamp is used at the antenna, and other inline boosters are added to a TV as needed.

-Long coaxial runs can at times affect the signal quality with an inline unit needing to be added.
+Long coaxial runs can affect signal quality at times, with an inline unit needing to be added.